Habichtswald

 The Habichtswald is a small mountain range, covering some 35 km2 and rising to a height of 615 m, immediately west of the city of Kassel in northern Hesse in Germany.

+It is part of a central European volcanic arc.
+Tuffs from Habichtswald have been used as building-stone material in local churches.

 The bulk of the range is a nature reserve.
 The remainder lies within the city limits of Kassel and is partly settled.
 The castle and park of Wilhelmshöhe are located within the Habichtswald.